wp-plugins/searchfit-shortcodes/readme.txt

 2. Go to Plugins/AddNew and search for searchfit
 3. Clcik on the 'Install Now' link for the 'SearchFit WP plugin'
 4. Go to Plugins/Plugins and click on the SearchFit 'Activate' link
-5. Go to Plugins/SearchfitSettings, configure the plugin, and read how to use the available SearchFit Shortcodes
+5. Go to Plugins/SearchFitSettings, configure the plugin, and read how to use the available shortcodes

 Manual:

+1. Download the plugin
-1. Upload the zip file into your blog's plugins directory (typically `/wp-content/plugins/`)
+2. Upload the zip file into your blog's plugins directory (typically `/wp-content/plugins/`)
-2. Unzip the zip file
+3. Unzip the zip file
-3. Activate the plugin through the 'Plugins' menu in WordPress
+4. Login to your WordPress and activate the plugin through the 'Plugins' menu
-4. Configure plugin through the 'Settings' link
+5. Configure the plugin through the 'Settings' link
-5. Refer to the plugin 'Settings' page for information about the available shortcodes and examples
+6. Refer to the plugin 'Settings' page for information about the available shortcodes and examples

 == Changelog ==

 = 1.0.0 =

-* Initial release.
+* Initial release compatible with SearchFit v8.17 and above.